European shares ease, Unicredit boosts Italian banks

 * On June 16, 2017 Indian Income Tax Department (IITD) issued an order to VIL directing it to pay over any sums due to Cairn

-LONDON, May 11 Italian banks shone in lacklustre European trading on Thursday after Unicredit's results indicated its turnaround was gathering pace.
+LONDON May 11 Italian banks shone in lacklustre European trading on Thursday after results led by Unicredit whose results indicated its turnaround was gathering pace.

-Europe's STOXX 600 slipped 0.1 percent, while the eurozone's broader stocks and blue-chip indices fell 0.2 percent.
+Europe's STOXX 600 slipped 0.1 percent while both the eurozone's broader stocks and the blue chip index fell 0.2 percent.

-Financials were a bright spot for the second day running, with Unicredit up 4.4 percent after rising revenues and lower loan losses gave it better-than-expected first-quarter profits.
+Financials were a bright spot on the benchmarks for the second day running, with Unicredit up 4.4 percent after rising revenues and lower loan losses boosted it to better than expected first-quarter profits.

-"We believe that strong headlines across the board on asset quality, capital and profit recovery should all support continued re-rating of the stock," said Jefferies analysts.

-Italy's banking index tested its highest levels in more than a year as Mediobanca, Ubi Banca, and Banco BPM rose 1.8 to 3.5 percent.
-Italian blue chips outperformed their European peers, rising 0.3 percent.
+Italy's banking index tested its highest levels in more than a year as Mediobanca, Ubi Banca, and Banco BPM rose 1.8 to 3.5 percent in concert.

-"If the market wants to continue buying the reflation trade, Italian banks are the most sensitive to rising rates," said Antonio Guglielmi, head of equity markets at Mediobanca.

-Hikma shares fell 8 percent, making it the worst-performing European stock.
-Its flagship generic drug, Advair, suffered a setback in its approval by the U.S. Food and Drug Administration.

-Telecoms stocks were among the worst-performing, with BT down 2.5 percent after it announced 4,000 job cuts in a restructuring to recover from a year it called "challenging".
+Telecoms stocks were among the worst-performing with BT down 1.7 percent after it announced 4,000 job cuts in a restructuring plan to recover from a year it said was 'challenging'.

 Shares in Britain's biggest telecoms company have not recovered from a 20 percent drop after it revealed accounting malpractices in Italy in January.